kimpham54/kimpham54-hugo/themes/after-dark/README.md

 }
 ```

-Your customizations will be inlined into the `head` section of each page and, overriding existing styles if specified.
+Styles are inlined into the `head` of each page.
+If you would prefer to use external stylesheets override the `partials/global-styles.html` template, modeling from the theme's version of the file, and make any adjustments you see fit.

 #### Theme Variants

-[`hack.css`](http://hackcss.com/) provides a few variants you may wish to use instead of the After Dark defaults.
-To download them do an `npm i` from `/themes/after-dark/` (assumes NPM installed).
+[`hack.css`](https://hackcss.egoist.moe/) provides a few variants you may wish to use instead of the After Dark defaults.
+To download them do an `npm install` from `/themes/after-dark/` (assumes NodeJS installed).

-Once downloaded, open `node_modules/hack/dist` directory and replace the contents of `critical-vendor.css` with the CSS you wish to use, updating the `theme_variant` setting in the site configuration like:
+Once downloaded, open `./node_modules/hack/dist`, copy the styles you wish to use into a `critical-vendor.css` [template override](https://gohugo.io/themes/customizing/#override-template-files) and apply the variant by setting `theme_variant` in your site config to one of:

-    theme_variant = "standard dark-grey"
+    "standard"

-**Why not use external CSS files?** After Dark is optimized for speed and, as a result, limits the number of HTTP requests whenever possible.
-Concessions for external CSS for HTTP/2 Push State support will be made upon request.
+    "hack dark-grey"

-Once the vendor file is updated, open your favorite dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations, making any tweaks necessary to `critical-theme.css`.
+    "hack solarized-dark"

-And, finally, adjust your [Customized Styles](#custom-styles), 404 page and `/meta/theme-color` as necessary.
+Once variant applied, open your browser's dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations—overriding and making any desired changes to your [overridden](https://gohugo.io/themes/customizing/#override-template-files) `critical-theme.css`, 404 page, `theme-color.html` and [Custom Styles](#custom-styles).

 #### Favicon

-After Dark comes preinstalled with a tiny SVG favicon embedded into every page.
-To customize it create a file named `favicon.html` under `/layouts/partials` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it.
+After Dark ships with a lightweight SVG favicon embedded into every page.
+To customize or replace it create a file named `favicon.html` under `layouts/partials/head` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it.

-**Why SVG?** Simple.
-They have a smaller file size and are more flexible.
+**Why SVG?** Though they don't have perfect [browser support](http://caniuse.com/#feat=link-icon-svg) yet, SVG favicons are smaller in size and more flexible.
 SVG favicons can be styled with CSS or even animated with JavaScript.
-Firefox added support for them in Release 41, which you can preview the current icon until [other browsers](http://caniuse.com/#feat=link-icon-svg) fall in line.

 ## License